huggingface/hub-docs/docs/hub/collections.md

 ## Adding items to a collection

-There are 2 ways to add items to a collection.
+There are 2 ways to add items to a collection:

 - From any repository page: Use the context menu available on any repository page then select **Add to collection** to add it to a collection (1).
 - From the collection page: If you know the name of the repository you want to add, use the **+ add to collection** option in the right-hand menu (2).